-Devote yourselves to prayer, being watchful and thankful.
+Devote yourselves to prayer, being watchful and thankful. (v.
+2)

-Let’s call this one domino #4:2.
 This text is the antidote to casual prayer.
-The Greek term behind what often feels like the perfectly innocuous word, “devote,” is “proskartereo.”
+The Greek term behind what often feels like the perfectly innocuous word, “devote,” is proskartereo.
 Let’s say that together: pros-car-ter-eh-o.
 It means a fanatically fixated focus.
 The old word for this kind of prayer was “travailing prayer.”
-It’s a word we are working to bring back into fashion with the New Room movement (that I so badly want all of you to be a part of).
-Travailing, or fanatically fixated focused prayer, cannot be limited to a single domino.
-It’s the DNA of every one of these dominos.
-It’s what gives the dominos their innate tipping power.
+It’s a word we are working to bring back into fashion with the New Room movement (of which I so badly want all of you to be a part).
+Travailing, or fanatically fixated, focused prayer, cannot be limited to a single domino.
+It’s the DNA of every one of these dominoes.
+It’s what gives the dominoes their innate tipping power.

 We see this amazing domino effect most prominently and profoundly in the book of Acts.
 This whole idea of proskartereo, figures prominently in each of the following verses.
 See if you can spot it.

-The dominoes tipped from the Upper Room with 120 people to the Day of Pentecost with 3,000 and all the way to the present day and some 2 billion Christians around the world.
+The dominoes tipped from the Upper Room with 120 people to the day of Pentecost with 3,000 and all the way to the present day and some 2 billion Christians around the world.
 In domino effect terms we’ve been to the moon and back a thousand times and the dominoes are still falling.
 Impossible things keep happening.
-And Great Awakenings are still on the horizon.
+And again, great awakenings are still on the horizon.

 - What do you think about this idea of the domino effect and the implications for our faith in the world today?

-- On a scale of 1 to 10, with one being casual and ten being travailing, where would you rate your prayer life? (no self-shaming!)
+- On a scale of 1 to 10, with 1 being casual and 10 being travailing, where would you rate your prayer life?